-If you’re a business owner looking to earn AA miles on credit card purchases, the CitiBusiness AAdvantage Platinum Select is definitely right for you.
-Not only does the card come with a great sign-up bonus to boost your mileage account balance, but it also earns double miles for common business purchases, including rental cars, gas and telecommunications, and with American Airlines.
+If you’re a business owner looking to earn AA miles on credit card purchases, the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is definitely right for you.
+Not only does the card come with a great sign-up bonus to boost your mileage account balance, but it also earns 2 miles for common business purchases, including rental cars, gas and telecommunications, and with American Airlines.

-For the first year, you won’t pay the $95 annual fee, but the card is definitely worth keeping year after year due to the speed at which you can rack up AA miles.
+The annual fee is $99, waived for first 12 months but the card is definitely worth keeping year after year due to the speed at which you can rack up AA miles.
 Furthermore, the annual fee isn’t so high that you need to put a lot of spend on the card to get your money’s worth.
 So even if you are a small business or don’t put a lot of expenses on credit, it’s still a great card to get.

 Need more info?
 Check out our frequently asked questions.
 If you have other questions, please click on “Ask Now” below.

 Unfortunately, not.
 While some airlines let you pay for an award ticket for a partial number of miles as a combination of cash plus points, American Airlines does not offer this ability.
 But with this credit card, the big sign-up bonus will get you well on your way to a free ticket, and you can earn miles quickly to get you the extra ones you need.

 While AA miles are best used for award travel, you do have options.
 You’ll get the most out of your miles on international flights, particularly in premium cabins, on American Airlines or one of their partners.
 However, you can redeem miles for other travel as well.
 If you book hotels and car rentals through the AAdvantage website, you can cash in miles to cover those travel needs.